by Jayne Cravens

 information.
 Often, however, field staff aren't expert report

-writers, and struggle to provide meaningful, timely
+writers, and struggle to provide meaningful, timely information

-previous monthly and quarterly reports, suggestions from
+monthly and quarterly reports, suggestions from donors, the

-might be interested.
+interested.

 - Why Every Staff Person